1. Complete Sewer Connection Form

 The Town of Barnstable is responsible for the design, construction and operation of sewer mains, sewer pump stations, and sewer service stub pipes installed in front of each property, within the Town right-of-way.
 Property owners also have responsibilities in this process.

 As a property owner you will be responsible for completing a pre-construction Sewer Connection Form.
-Upon project completion, property owners will then be responsible for hiring a licensed sewer installer to complete the connection from the stub left at their property line to their home.
+Upon project completion, property owners will then be responsible for hiring a licensed sewer installer to complete the connection from the stub left at their property line, within the public right-of-way, to pipes leaving the building on their property.

-At this point in time, property owners can also anticipate receiving communication from the Town Treasurer’s Office, regarding your Sewer Assessment charge.
+At this point in time, property owners can also anticipate receiving communication from the Town Treasurer/Collector’s Office, regarding your Sewer Assessment charge.

 Need Additional Assistance?